sunzihan23/tp/docs/DeveloperGuide.md

       Expected: Similar to previous.<br>
       Note that sorting and filtering can be stacked.
 Sorting is done on top of the currently filtered list.

+### Finding students by different criterias
+Command: `find`

+More information on usage: [find Finding a student](#finding-a-student--find)

+1. Finding a student while all students are being shown.

+    1. Prerequisites: Ensure the current page is the home page using the `course` command.
+List all students using the `reset` command.

+    2. Test case: `find n/ry` or `find n/RY`<br>
+       Expected: All students with name containing `ry` are shown.
+Casing of letters are ignored.

+    3. Test case: `find r/20`<br>
+       Expected: All students with remark containing `20` are shown.

+    4. Test case: `find r/cs 20`<br>
+       Expected: All students with remark containing both `cs` and `20`, in any order, are shown.

+    5. Incorrect find commands to try: `find`, `find n/` `find n/John r/homework`, etc.<br>
+       Expected: No student filtered.
+Error details shown in the error message.

+2. Finding a student while the student list is being filtered.

+    1. Prerequisites: Ensure the current page is the home page using the `course` command.
+Filter the students using the `find` command.

+    2. Test case: `find n/Jason`<br>
+       Expected: If the student list was initially filtered with `find r/homework` before `find n/Jason`, all students with their remark containing `homework` and name containing `Jason` are shown.

+    3. Incorrect find commands to try: `find`, `find n/` `find n/John r/homework`, etc.<br>
+       Expected: No student filtered.
+Error details shown in the error message.

 --------------------------------------------------------------------------------------------------------------------
 ## **Appendix: Effort**

-### Difficulty Level:
+### Difficulty Level
 While AB3 focused on managing a single entity type of `Person` in an addressbook, CodeSphere deals with multiple entity types that are linked to each other, namely `Course` and `Student`.

-### Effort required:
+### Effort required

-### Achievements of the project:
+### Achievements of the project

 --------------------------------------------------------------------------------------------------------------------
 ## **Appendix: Planned Enhancements**

+### Select from Course Page

-1. While in the course selection page, users are unable to immediately reselect another course by utilising the `select` command.
+While in the course selection page, users are unable to immediately reselect another course by utilising the `select` command.

 While this was originally not intended for our product as the typical workflow for users would be returning to the course page through `home` and re-selecting from there, we recognise that users may wish to immediately reselect a course while viewing a separate course.

 We plan to make the `select` command work regardless of which page that the user is currently viewing.

+### Parsing with / character in edit and find command

-2. The command prefix for `edit` and `remark` is unable to properly differentiate between `/` symbols used as text or as a prefix, and currently takes the endmost prefix as the command.
+The command prefix for `edit` and `find` is unable to properly differentiate when a `/` symbol is used with the character prior to it resembling a prefix character.

-    For example, `edit 1 r/e/b` should be interpreted as '`edit` index `1` with the `remark` `e/b`', but will be currently taken as '`edit` index `1` with the new `email` `/b`'.
-We plan to change the parser of these commands to take the firstmost prefix
+For example, `edit 1 r/e/b` should be interpreted as '`edit` index `1` with the `remark` `e/b`' but is currently taken as '`edit` index `1` with the new `email` `/b`'.
+Another example is when using the `find` command for students. `find r/homework answer is e/d` will result in a duplicate prefix command error.

+We plan to change the parser of these commands to prioritize the firstmost prefix.
+This adjustment will resolve the issue for the `find` command.
+For `edit`, we intend to introduce more specific prefixes to allow greater versatility for users editing the fields.
+For instance, we could change `e/` to `email!/`.
+The likelihood of such a word being used for the other criteria is minimal and would effectively solve the problem.

+### More specific command errors

-3. Our application is currently unable to recognise invalid prefix commands that are written behind a valid prefix command -- instead it produces an 'invalid format' error for the valid prefix command.
+Our application is currently unable to recognise invalid prefix commands that are written behind a valid prefix command -- instead it produces an 'invalid format' error for the valid prefix command.

 For example, `add c/cs2100 t/good` gives the error "Course code should contain a two or three letter prefix, a four digit course code, and an optional one letter suffix", when it should recognise that "t/" should not be included and produce an appropriate error message.

-    We plan to make the error message accurately reflect the invalid prefix command, such like (in the example above) displaying
-    "Add course command should not contain the prefix `t/`".
+We plan to make the error message accurately reflect the invalid prefix command, such like (in the example above) displaying "Add course command should not contain the prefix `t/`".